1915 Chicago mayoral election: Campaigning

 The election was also shaped the backdrop of the World War in Europe.
 Democrats had become concerned that German voters regarded Sweitzer as having "abandoned his heritage" (in the past he had emphasized his Irish heritage far more than his German heritage).
 They undertook misguided efforts to drum up German support for his candidacy, which ultimately proved to be at the peril of his overall appeal to non-German/Austrian voters.
 Materials supporting Sweitzer had been distributed in the German and Austrian neighborhoods of Chicago baring images of Kaiser Wilhelm and Emperor Franz Joseph were distributed urging all citizens of central European origin to support Sweitzer and the "Fatherland".
 This became significant when Sweitzer did not disavow these materials, thus lending credence to an informal association of him with the Central Powers war effort.
-Thompsons campaign seized on this, and distributed identical materials to Chicago's Polish and Czechoslovakian neighborhoods.
+Thompsons campaign seized on this, and distributed identical materials to Chicago's Polish and Czechoslovak neighborhoods.

 An attempt to draft Charles E. Merriam as a third-party candidate failed, to Thompson's relief.
 Additionally, Progressive Party nominee, Charles M. Thompson, withdrew from the race and backed the Republican Thompson.

 While Sweitzer was officially endorsed by the Teamsters, the trade union support he received was dampened by a rumor that he had been a strikebreaker during a 1905 Teamsters strike.
 Despite Harrison's refusal to back him, many members of Harrison's faction of the Democratic Party did back him, such as Adolph Sabath, former county judge John E. Owens, and John J. Sloan.

 Sweitzer was also burdened by organizational weakness of the Democratic Party.
 At the time of the election the Democratic Party lacked a strong political machine in Chicago.

 Thompson accused Sweitzer of being the favored candidate of the city's criminal leadership.

 Thompson sought to resurrect the, decades old, Ogden Gas Scandal, advertising the fact that Roger Sullivan had now made a significant profit from the company's 1913 sale to the city's local utility monopoly.
 Democrats countered this by revealing that Thompson had received a $5,000 contribution from James A. Patterson, the Maning director of the People's Gas and Electric Company.

 The Democrats sought to associate Thompson with Lorimer.

 Anti-Catholic literature appeared in Protestant neighborhoods, which echoed similar literature that had appeared during the 1912 senate election.
 Amid this, the Democrats and Republicans blamed each other for having been the party responsible for the literature.

 Democratic prospects may also have been hampered by the economic downturn being experienced, which was attributable to the conflict in Europe.

 There were examples of election violence during the campaign, most notably with street battles which erupted on April 3, three days before the election.
 However, Election Day itself was largely devoid of election violence.

 Besides Thompson and Sweitzer, the two additional candidates running in the election were Socialist candidate Seymour Steadman and Prohibition Party candidate John H. Hill.

 While Thompson had secured a lead in the campaign, with betting odds reflecting this, people failed to forecast a landslide victory.